 What are some other side effects of Sustiva?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Feeling tired or weak.

-- This medicine may cause you to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
-Most of the time, these effects go away after taking Sustiva (efavirenz capsules) for 2 to 4 weeks.
-It may help if you take Sustiva (efavirenz capsules) at bedtime.
-If you feel dizzy or sleepy, or you have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
-Call your doctor if these effects last, they bother you, or are very bad.
+- Nervous system problems are common with Sustiva (efavirenz capsules).
+These may include dizziness, sleepiness, trouble sleeping or focusing, or abnormal dreams.
+Most of the time, this goes away after 2 to 4 weeks.
+Taking Sustiva (efavirenz capsules) at bedtime may help with these effects.
+If you feel dizzy, sleepy, or have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
+Call your doctor if these effects last, they bother you, or are severe.